samrocketman/blog/_posts/2019-03-27-scalable-delivery-workflow.md

 While some of the diagrams I'll share show Jenkins.
-I'd like you to focus on the workflow itself since it is tool agnostic and is generally a decent workflow I developed to be in a CI as code system where CI code is stored in the repo of the code being build (like Travis CI, CircleCI, Jervis: Jenkins as a service, Jenkins multibranch pipelines, Jenkins X, etc <insert your favorite CI as code tool>).
+I'd like you to focus on the workflow itself since it is tool agnostic and is generally a decent workflow I developed to be in a CI as code system where CI code is stored in the repo of the code being built (like Travis CI, CircleCI, Jervis: Jenkins as a service, Jenkins multibranch pipelines, Jenkins X, etc <insert your favorite CI as code tool>).